ansys/scade-apitools/doc/source/examples.rst

 .. note::
     The examples for the :py:mod:`create <ansys.scade.apitools.create>`
-    module have a different design, described in the appropriate example section.
+    module have a different design, described in the appropriate example sections.

 Run the examples
 ----------------